cap-js/docs/advanced/publishing-apis/openapi.md

 );
 ```

-## OpenAPI Extensions

-To add the sap defined Specification Extensions `@OpenAPI.Extensions` can be used like below.

-This is an example of a CDS service annotated with the annotations above:
+This is an example of a CDS service annotated with the  Extensions annotation:

 ```cds
 annotate SampleService with @(